jonlaing/effex/SVELTE-MIGRATION.md

 # Coming from Svelte

-A guide for Svelte developers learning Effect UI.
+A guide for Svelte developers learning Effex.
 This covers the key differences, concept mapping, and side-by-side examples to help you transition.

 This guide covers both Svelte 4 (reactive statements, stores) and Svelte 5 (runes).

 ## Why Switch?

-If you're already using [Effect](https://effect.website/) in your application, Effect UI lets you use the same patterns and mental model across your entire stack.
+If you're already using [Effect](https://effect.website/) in your application, Effex lets you use the same patterns and mental model across your entire stack.
 No more context-switching between Svelte's compiler magic and Effect's compositional approach.

 ### Typed Error Handling

 In Svelte, component errors are runtime surprises.
 There's no built-in error boundary mechanism, and you typically rely on try/catch in event handlers or global error handling.

-In Effect UI, every element has type `Element<E>` where `E` is the error channel.
+In Effex, every element has type `Element<E>` where `E` is the error channel.
 Errors propagate through the component tree, and you **must** handle them before mounting:

 ```ts
 // This won't compile - UserProfile might fail with ApiError